davidisinta/healthy_way/README.md

 ## Introduction

 ### Overview
-The AI-Powered Diet Assistant is a web application designed to provide users with personalized nutrition guidance.
+Healthy Way is an AI-Powered Diet Assistant designed to provide users with personalized nutrition guidance.
 By combining cutting-edge AI technologies, this tool empowers individuals to make healthier dietary choices with minimal effort.
 Its primary features include a chatbot for answering diet-related queries and a food classifier that identifies food items based on fine-tuned AI models.

 ### Significance
 With increasing awareness of the importance of healthy eating, there is a growing demand for tools that simplify nutritional planning.
 The AI-Powered Diet Assistant bridges this gap by offering an accessible, AI-driven approach to understanding dietary habits and fostering a healthier lifestyle.